kwabenasapong/openpldoc/manual/source/configure.rst

   C:\Documents and Settings\user>ipconfig

-press the Enter key and your IP address will show.
+Press the :kbd:`Enter` key and the output of your command will display the adapter IP address.
+The IP address will always have a format of xxx.xxx.xxx.xxx where x is one to three digits long.

 **Linux:**